 White paint is capable of transforming the look of any room.
 It’s ideal for reflecting light and maximising dimensions in a smaller space.
 It also brings a classic simplicity and a quiet dignity to the environments it adorns.
 Because it provides the perfect backdrop to complement other colours or schemes already present in the room, it’s certainly a highly versatile choice for interior walls.

-But not all white paints are created equal.
+But not all white wall paints are created equal.
 In this post, we’ll discuss how to find the best white paint for your interior walls.

 While pure brilliant whites do exist, the vast majority of white paints contain subtle undertones of other colours, from cooler colours like blue, grey and green, to warmer hints such as yellow, pink and red.
 These undertones are not always immediately obvious when viewed on paint sample card, but hold it against a sheet of white paper and you’ll soon see the difference.